 I. Volstead Act

 The National Prohibition Act of 1919 is usually called the Volstead Act.
 That recognizes Minnesotan Andrew Volstead.
-It was Volstead who introduced the legislation and oversaw its successful passage through Congress.
-The Volstead Act was important because it was the enabling legislation for the enforcement Prohibition.
-The Noble Experiment existed between 1920 and 1933.
+It was Volstead who introduced the law and oversaw its passage through Congress.
+The Volstead Act was important because it was the enabling law for Prohibition.
+Without the Act, no one knew precisely what was illegal.
+Nor the punishments.

 Volstead was born in Kenyon and went to St. Olaf College.
 He became mayor of Granite Falls.
 Then he served in the House of Representatives from 1903 until 1923.
 He lost the race for re-election.
 After that he was legal advisor to the national Prohibition Bureau.
 Following Repeal, he returned to Granite Falls, where he lived the rest of his life.

-Minnesotans had generally supported Prohibition.
+People had generally supported Prohibition in Minnesota.
+And in the entire country.
 They expected it to reduce crime, improve health, and raise morality.
 They thought it would promote prosperity, reduce violence, and protect young people.
 As events would soon prove, it did none of these things.
 It actually created more problems.

 II.
 Bootlegging Widespread

-Many Minnesotans believed they had a right to drink.
+But many residents believed they had a right to buy alcohol.
 The law made them criminals for doing so.
 To meet the demand for alcohol, moonshiners and bootleggers quickly became active.
 Conflicts among these illegal suppliers were often vicious.
 Conflicts between them and law enforcers were sometimes violent — even deadly.
 After all, untaxed fortunes were at stake.

 Moonshiners made their product quickly and carelessly.
-It often contained toxic lead compounds, creosote and even embalming fluid.
-Consumers sometimes suffered paralysis, blindness or even death.
+It often contained toxic lead compounds.
+Customers sometimes suffered paralysis, blindness or even death.

 III.
 Other Problems